-&lt;sup>17 See Tamar Groswald Ozery, Illiberal Governance and the Rise of Corporations: An Oxymoron or China's Greatest Triumph?, 42(4) U. PA J. INT'L L. (forthcoming 2021) (hereinafter, Groswald Ozery, Illiberal Governance) (explaining how the Chinese Communist Party's pervasive control over Chinese firms gives it sufficient carrots and sticks to induce most Chinese nationals to act according to its wishes, potentially providing protection to foreign investors in China-based foreign-listed firms).
-Cf. Tamar Groswald Ozery, The Politicization of Corporate Governance-A Viable Alternative, 69 Am.
+19 See Tamar Groswald Ozery, Illiberal Governance and the Rise of Corporations: An Oxymoron or China's Greatest Triumph?, 42(4) U. PA J. INT'L L. 921 (2021) (hereinafter, Groswald Ozery, Illiberal Governance) (explaining how the Chinese Communist Party's pervasive control over Chinese firms gives it sufficient carrots and sticks to induce most Chinese nationals to act according to its wishes, potentially providing protection to foreign investors in China-based foreign-listed firms).
+Cf. Tamar Groswald Ozery, The Politicization of Corporate Governance-A Viable Alternative, 69 AM.
 J. COMP.
 L. (forthcoming 2021) (explaining how politicized corporate governance in China provides functional substitutes for traditional corporate governance mechanisms).

-&lt;sup>18 For example, Alibaba's President and several members of its board are non-Chinese nationals.
+20 For example, Alibaba's President and several members of its board are non-Chinese nationals.
 See Alibaba Grp.
-Holding Ltd., Annual Report (Form 20-F), at 170 (2020) [hereinafter Alibaba Form 20-F (2020)].
+Holding Ltd., Annual Report (Form 20-F), at 153 (2021) [hereinafter Alibaba Form 20-F (2021)].
 Of course, these people could be replaced by Jack Ma and other Chinese nationals who ultimately control Alibaba.
 See Fried & Kamar, Alibaba, supra note x.

-&lt;sup>19 In some cases, non-Chinese nationals, such as the Canadian CFO of Longtop (see infra note x) have been sacrificed to facilitate misappropriation.
-See also SEC v.
-Subaye, Inc., No. 13 CIV.
-3114 PKC, 2014 WL generally benefited from investing in U.S.-listed China-based firms.
-But they likely are no substitute for the types of legal protection available to investors in U.S.-based, U.S.-listed firms.
+them.21 These constraints might provide some assurance to U.S. investors who, so far, have generally benefited from investing in U.S.-listed China-based firms.22 But they likely are no substitute for the types of legal protection available to investors in U.S.-based, U.S.-listed firms.

-Second, our goal is not to criticize the Chinese law but rather U.S. law, and in particular the incoherence of U.S. securities law.
-If American entrepreneurs listed U.S.-based firms only in China and were insulated from the law governing Chinese entrepreneurs, we would point out the incoherence of Chinese securities law.
+Second, our goal is not to criticize the Chinese law but rather U.S. law, and in particular the incoherence of U.S. securities law.23 If American entrepreneurs listed U.S.-based firms only in China and were insulated from the law governing Chinese entrepreneurs, we would point out the incoherence of Chinese securities law.